-As adipocytes are the major component of the microenvironment of GC the frequency of high density of CAAs in tumors and the probability of increasing their number are associated with BMI (p<0.001).
+Adipocytes are the major component of the microenvironment of GC with high density of CAAs in tumors in patients with higher BMI (p<0.001).
 The probability of availability of high density of CAAs in tumor of patients with BMI>30 is increased by a factor of 11(OR 11.01, χ2=12.9, 95%CI 28.933-5.749, P<0.01) as compared with BMI<25.
 The median amount of CAAs in tumors was 26.5%.
-Almost 42.0% of patients at normal weight have a high density of CAAs in tumors as compared with 88.5% patients with GC and obesity [16].
-It has shown that prognostic value of NLR was not dependent on BMI where the differences between BMI groups of patients were not statistically significant (p>0.05) but it was revealed that prognosis by means of NLR is associated with density of CAAs in primary tumor (Table 1,2).
+Only 42.0% of patients with normal body weight had a high density of CAAs in tumors when compared with 88.5% patients with GC and obesity [16].
+The prognostic value of NLR was not dependent on BMI but associated with higherdensity of CAAs in primary tumor (Table 1,2).

 Table.1.
 Association of preoperative prognostic value of NLR with CAA density in primary tumors.
 Survival of GC patients.